microsoft/semantic-kernel/docs/decisions/0021-json-serializable-custom-types.md

 - **Semantic to Semantic:** Passing variables from Semantic to Semantic **will not** require any serialization or deserialization as the the complex type will be passed around using its string representation.

 **2. Only use native serialization methods**
-This option was originally considered, which would have effectively removed the use of any of the native `TypeConverter`s in favor of the `SimpleJsonConverter` shown above, but it was pointed out that this may result in lossy conversion between primitive types.
+This option was originally considered, which would have effectively removed the use of the `TypeConverter`s in favor of a simple `JsonConverter`, but it was pointed out that this may result in lossy conversion between primitive types.
 For example, when converting from a `float` to an `int`, the primitive may be truncated in a way by the native serialization methods that does not provide an accurate result.

 ## Decision Outcome